microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ## Resources: `pipelines`

-If you have an Azure Pipeline that produces artifacts, you can consume the artifacts by defining a `pipelines` resource. `pipelines` is a dedicated resource only for Azure Pipelines.
-You can define a trigger on `pipeline` resource.
-A new pipeline run will be triggered on receiving an event based on the trigger defined on the `pipeline` resource.
+An Azure Pipeline that produces artifacts can be consumed by defining a `pipelines` resource. `pipelines` is a dedicated resource only for Azure Pipelines.
+A new pipeline is triggered automatically whenever a new run of the `pipeline` resource is succesfully completed.
+However, you can provide specific conditions to override the `trigger`.

 ### Schema